-4.2.
+5.2.
 Handwriting Extraction

 As we mentioned in section 3, we do not know anything about handwriting on the binary check image except that it is handwriting (no information about spatial positions, form or density).
 We also don't know anything about the design or content of the bank check therefore we will detect the handwriting by applying this global rule: delete any object on the check image if it has any one of the non-handwriting characteristics.
 The remaining will be the handwriting, if available.
 This solution is very general.
-We have to go inside its specifics.
-We will approach this solution as follows:
+We have to go inside its specifics according to the DE recommendations.

-4.2.1.
-Approaching the Solution
+5.2.1.
+Approaching the solution